 Know the signs of hypothermia and frostbite.

-With the weather forecast predicting wind chills temperatures well below zero this weekend and the start of next week, HSHS St. Anthony’s Memorial Hospital reminds everyone that with the frigid temperatures also comes the risk of cold-related injuries.
+With the weather forecast predicting winds and temperatures in the teens, HSHS St. Elizabeth’s Hospital reminds everyone that with the frigid temperatures also comes the risk of cold-related injuries.
 The most common cold-related health issues are hypothermia and frostbite.

-While many people can and should stay indoors when the temperature drops to dangerous levels, some people’s jobs require them to work in the cold.
-According to the hospital, those who work outside in cold temperatures should be aware of the possibility of hypothermia and frostbite and take steps to prevent these potentially serious issues.
+All are encouraged to stay indoors when temperatures drop to dangerous levels.
+The hospital notes that those who do work outside in cold temperatures should be aware of the possibility of hypothermia and frostbite and take steps to prevent these potentially serious issues.

-- Dress in layers and wear insulated clothing that allows for evaporation and minimal absorption of perspiration.
+- Dress in layers; wear insulated clothing that allows for evaporation and minimal absorption of perspiration.

 - Take breaks.
-Be sure to warm up inside when needed.
+Warm up inside when needed.

-According to the Centers for Disease Control (CDC), if you feel someone might have hypothermia:
+According to the CDC, if you feel someone might have hypothermia:

-- Get the person into a warm room or shelter.
+- Get the person into a warm shelter and remove any wet clothing.

-- Warm the center of the body first — chest, neck, head, and groin — using an electric blanket, if available.
+- Warm the center of the body first — chest, neck, head, and groin.
 Or use skin-to-skin contact under loose, dry layers of blankets, clothing, towels or sheets.

-- Provide warm, nonalcoholic beverages to help increase the body temperature.
+- Provide warm beverages to help increase the body temperature.

 - Keep the person dry and wrapped in a warm blanket, including the head and neck, when his or her body temperature increases.